 Adventure travel will head in wild directions

 With a preference for the unique and worldly, millennials contributed to the growth of adventure travel and are guiding it in new directions.
 Wildlife-focused trips seem to be taking preference in the coming year.
 Among 2019 travel trends are tours focused on educating travelers on everything from endangered species to herd migration.
-Keeping the new generation of adventure travelers in mind, AAA’s new company, Club Adventures, designs trips that go beyond traditional tourism, allowing visitors to truly get in touch with a place and its people through bike and kayak tours, immersive nature treks, cooking classes and other culturally rich experiences.
+Keeping the new generation of adventure travelers in mind, AAA’s new company, Club Adventures, designs trips that go beyond traditional tourism.
+Club Adventures allows visitors to truly get in touch with a place and its people through bike and kayak tours, immersive nature treks, cooking classes and other culturally rich experiences.
 Learn more.

 Biometric technology at airports will become widespread